 Some of the most common causes of founder include the following.

-Grains and lush grasses are high in non-structural carbohydrates (NSC), including sugar, starch, and fructans.
+Grains are high in hydrolyzable carbohydrates (HC), including sugar and starch.
 High intake of starch and sugar can overwhelm the small intestine and lead to excess carbohydrates reaching the hindgut, often called “starch overload”.
+A similar scenario can be created experimentally with unnaturally large doses of pure chicory root fructan given by stomach tube.

 This leads to higher levels of lactic acid production in the cecum and colon.
 If the the pH drops below 6, a condition known as hindgut acidosis develops.